Editing for Capitalization and Punctuation

 - Enrichment: Distribute the Using Quotation Marks worksheet and have students practice applying the rules by adding punctuation.

-- Write the following sentence on the board and have students copy and correct capitalization and punctuation: michelle obama went to berkeley california in june and visited tilden park mom declared
+- Write the following sentence on the board and have students copy and correct capitalization and punctuation: my best friend went to berkeley california in june and visited tilden park mom declared

 - Discuss: What are the consequences of leaving your writing unedited, with capitalization and punctuation errors?
 How might the reader respond?